tychonievich/cs2102/markdown/policies.md

     - We will
         - discuss common mistakes in class
         - review comments and adjust grades if appropriate
+    - Occur between Friday and Monday classes after the second and third week of the module

+- Optionally, one makeup quiz
+    - A mix of manually-graded and automatically-graded components
+    - Delivered the week after a module concludes
+    - If taken, replaces your grade for the module (better or worse)

+- Group project
+    - You will
+        - work with a partner during scheduled class time
+        - finish on your own time, if needed
+    - We will
+        - review your work
+        - award credit based on progress
+        - discuss common mistakes in class
+    - Occurs during the Friday class the week after a module ends

+You will also be expected to read instructional material and either understand it or ask questions to clarify what you found confusing.
+We strongly recommend forming study groups that meet at least weekly all semester long to discuss readings, as even if they appear simple at first they will often contain nuances that will only emerge with conversions.

-At the end of the semester, you will also be able to take a final quiz, which is graded and is intended to help you show increased mastery of topics where you previously failed to show mastery.
+At the end of the semester, you will also be able to take a final quiz.
+The final will be a set of four additional makeup quizzes, one for each module, of similar format to earlier makeup quizzes.
+If you chose to take any of these four, your results will replace your grade for that module.
+You may chose to take 0, 1, 2, 3, or all 4 of these modules' finals, at your discretion, and can make that choice after you see the contents of the quiz.

 ## Contact

 All
 :   We recommend using [Piazza or Discord; we haven't decided which one yet]{style="color:red"} for any communication with course staff about course content.

-    For communication about personal circumstances, contact a professor directly via email, telephone, or office hours.
+    For communication about personal circumstances, contact a instructor directly via email, telephone, or office hours.

 Luther Tychonievich
 :   Office hours